chimay/wheel/README.md

 ## Cloning the repo in a pack-start directory

-You can clone the repository somewhere in your `runtime-search-path`, like `~/.config/nvim/pack/myfolder/start/wheel`.
+You can clone the repository somewhere in your `runtime-search-path`.
 You can get a minimal version by asking a shallow clone (depth 1) and filtering out the screenshots blobs :

 ```
+mkdir -p ~/.local/share/nvim/site/pack/foo
+cd ~/.local/share/nvim/site/pack/foo
 git clone --depth 1 --filter=blob:none https://github.com/chimay/wheel
 ```